martynasj/Gem-Store/README.md

 # Gem Store

-## What is it
-My first AngularJS app following tutorial on [Code School](http://codeschool.com) This is a work in progress to compliment my AngularJS classes at KEA school in Copenhagen.
+My first AngularJS app following tutorial on [Code School](http://codeschool.com).
+This is a work in progress to compliment my AngularJS classes at KEA school in Copenhagen.

+## What is it?
+Displays a list of Gem objects for sale.

 ## Objectives
 * Become familiar with Version Control and [GitHub](http://github.com) workflow